fcambus/telize/README.md

 ## Usage

-For complete API documentation and JavaScript API usage examples, please check the project site.
+For complete API documentation and usage examples, please check the project site.

 ### Get IP address in Plain text format